Babylon Health confirms $550M raise at $2B+ valuation to expand its AI-based health services – TechCrunch

 Before today’s announcement, the investment — a Series C — had been the subject of a lot of leaks, with reports over recent days suggesting the investment was anywhere between $100 million and $500 million.

-The round brings together a number of strategic and financial investors including PIF (Saudi Arabia’s Public Investment Fund); a large US-based health insurance company (which reports suggest to be Centene Corporation, although Babylon is not disclosing the name); Munich Re’s ERGO Fund; and returning investors Kinnevik and Vostok New Ventures.
+The round brings together a number of strategic and financial investors, including PIF (Saudi Arabia’s Public Investment Fund); a large U.S.-based health insurance company (which reports suggest to be Centene Corporation, although Babylon is not disclosing the name); Munich Re’s ERGO Fund; and returning investors Kinnevik and Vostok New Ventures.
+(Previous investors who do not appear to be in this round also include Demis Hassabis, the AI expert who co-founded DeepMind, which is now a part of Google.)

-This is a big leap for the company, which had raised more modest rounds in the past such as this $60 million round three years ago.
-Babylon said that $450 million has been secured already, with another $50 million agreed to be exercised at a later date, and the remainder getting closed “shortly.”
-(The PIF has been a prolific, if controversial, investor in a number of huge startups such as Uber and wider investment vehicles like SoftBank’s Vision Fund.)
+This is a big leap for the company, which had raised more modest rounds in the past, such as $60 million investment three years ago (it had only raised about £72 million in total prior to this round).
+Babylon said that of this latest Series C, $450 million has been secured already, with another $50 million agreed to be exercised at a later date, and the remainder getting closed “shortly.”
+(The PIF has been a prolific, if controversial, investor in a number of huge startups, such as Uber, and wider investment vehicles like SoftBank’s Vision Fund.)

 But even within that bigger trend, Babylon has emerged as one of the key players.
-In addition to its work in the UK — which includes an NHS service that it offers to “take over” a user’s local GP relationship to diagnose minor ailments remotely, as well as a second-track Babylon Private paid tier that it’s built in partnership with private insurer Bupa — it says other partners include Prudential, Samsung and Telus.
+In addition to its work in the U.K. — which includes an NHS service that it offers to “take over” a user’s local GP relationship to diagnose minor ailments remotely, as well as a second-track Babylon Private paid tier that it’s built in partnership with private insurer Bupa — it says other partners include Prudential, Samsung and Telus.

-The NHS deal is an interesting one: the state’s health service is thought of by many as a national treasure, but it’s been very hard hit by budget problems, the strain of an ageing and growing population, and what seems sometimes like a slow-release effort to remove some of its most important and reliable services and bring more privitisation into the mix.
+The NHS deal is an interesting one: The state’s health service is thought of by many as a national treasure, but it’s been very hard hit by budget problems, the strain of an ageing and growing population and what seems sometimes like a slow-release effort to remove some of its most important and reliable services and bring more privitisation into the mix.

 Bringing in AI-based services that remove some of the overhead of people managing problems that machines can do just as well is one way of taking some of that pressure off the system — or so the logic goes, at least.
 The idea is that by handling some of the smaller issues, it helps prioritise the more urgent and difficult problems for people and face-to-face meetings.

-That additionally gives Babylon (and others in digital health) a big opportunity to break down some of the more persistent problems in healthcare, such as providing services in developing economies and remote regions: one of its big efforts alongside rollouts in mature markets like the UK and Canada has been a service in Rwanda to bring health services to digital platforms for the first time.
+That additionally gives Babylon (and others in digital health) a big opportunity to break down some of the more persistent problems in healthcare, such as providing services in developing economies and remote regions: one of its big efforts alongside rollouts in mature markets like the U.K. and Canada has been a service in Rwanda to bring health services to digital platforms for the first time.

 Babylon has been growing and says it delivers 4,000 clinical consultations each day, or one patient interaction every 10 seconds.
-It says that it now covers 4.3 million people worldwide, with more than 1.2 million digital consultations completed to date, with more than 160,000 five-star ratings for our appointments.
+It says that it now covers 4.3 million people worldwide, with more than 1.2 million digital consultations completed to date, with more than 160,000 five-star ratings for appointments.

 That is the kind of size and potential that has interested investors.